panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 ### Step 3.
 Assign the event handler and value to the input field

-Finally, set on the input field the value attribute to the state value, as well attach the event handler: `<input type="text" value={query} onChange={onChange} />`.
-The input field is *controlled* because React sets the value of the input from the state.
+Finally, set on the input field the value attribute as the state value, as well attach the event handler: `<input type="text" value={query} onChange={onChange} />`.

+Now the input field is *controlled* because React sets the value of the input from the state.

 ## 2. Debouncing the controlled input

-If you tried the above filtering implementation, you might notice that as soon as you type a character into the input field, the list gets filtered right away.
+You might notice in the previous implementation that as soon as you type a character into the input field, the list gets filtered right away.
 That's not always convenient because it distracts the user when typing the query.

 Let's improve the user experience with debouncing: when the user types the query, let's filter the list after a timeout of 400ms.

 Let's see a possible implementation of a debounced controlled input: